ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 #### `module load`

 To load a module to use the `module load` command.
-For example, to load the default version of HPE Cray FFTW into your environment, use:
+For example, to load the default version of GROMACS into your environment, use:

 ```
-auser@uan01:~> module load cray-fftw
+auser@ln03:~> module load gromacs
 ```

-Once you have done this, your environment will be setup to use the HPE Cray FFTW library.
-The above command will load the default version of HPE Cray FFTW.
+Once you have done this, your environment will be setup to use GROMACS.
+The above command will load the default version of GROMACS.
 If you need a specific version of the software, you can add more information:

 ```
-auser@uan01:~> module load cray-fftw/3.3.8.7
+auser@uan01:~> module load gromacs/2021.2
 ```

-will load HPE Cray FFTW version 3.3.8.7 into your environment, regardless of the default.
+will load GROMACS version 2021.2 into your environment, regardless of the default.

 #### `module remove`